 Case Else

 Twilio Send SMS MessageTo%from%From%MyNumber%"Invalid command.
-Please send either:
+Please send either: 'info' to request your license details 'call' to request a call back."

 Result=Invalid command